FOREX-Dollar ends July on sour note on weak U.S. labor cost data

 * Upbeat core inflation data bolsters euro

-* Next week's U.S. jobs data seen as key driver (Adds remarks from Fed's Bullard, updates market action)
+* Next week's U.S. jobs data seen as key driver (Updates to U.S. trading; changes byline, dateline, previous LONDON)

 By Richard Leong